 Undergraduate or Graduate.
 A student on probation who fails to meet the conditions required to continue probation or remove probation will be suspended.
 The period for a first academic suspension is one (1) semester (not including summer: undergraduate; including summer: graduate).
 The period for a second academic suspension is two (2) semesters (not including summer: undergraduate; including summer: graduate).
 Subsequent academic suspensions are for an indefinite period but not less than three (3) semesters (not including summer: undergraduate; including summer: graduate).
 A student suspended at the end of the fall semester may not enroll in the two-week course period in January.
 A student suspended at the end of the spring semester may not enroll in the two-week course period in May.
-A student suspended at the end of the summer term may not enroll in the two-week course period in August.
-Readmission after an academic suspension is not automatic but requires an appeal to the associate vice president for instruction and possible discretionary action by the Academic Review Committee.
+A student suspended at the end of the spring semester academic suspension is not automatic but requires an appeal to the associate vice president for instruction and possible discretionary action by the Academic Review Committee.